wp-plugins/exzo/readme.txt

 ExZo is a plugin that displays jpgs, some (or all) of their Exif tags and bundles a zoom functionality.
 User definable templates and token access to any Exif tag and a life preview of each in the admin panel are core features.

-**New:** as of version 0.b6.4 you can use ExZo to display Exif only.
+**New:** as of version 0.b6.4 you can use ExZo to display Exif only!

 == Installation ==